Skip to main content

 What it shows

 Task Center is the shared background-job panel in the top bar.
-It currently combines:
+It now combines several task types:

 • LCA tasks